ubco-W2022T1-cosc301/project-group27/final_report_group27.md

 Intro
 ## Grade Averages - Are they affected by Major Events?

 Major events both locally and globally affect a multitude of situations, the purpose of this research and analysis is to find out if it is possible to see the affect of major events on grades.
 I am curious if it is possible to see that there is an event during a particuler semester based off grades alone without the prior knowledge of the event.
-In addition, I would like to see if there is an increase in the academic intelligence of students year to year.
+In addition, I would like to see if there is any change in the academic intelligence of students year to year.
 The full analysis otebook and code can be found here.

 Highlights of Analysis include some visuals